Hinckley Wharf Canoe Slalom

 Free practice will be available from 9:00 in the morning, and at 10:45 we will run through the rules for the benefit of those new to the sport.
 Refreshments will be available on-site.

-Novice - This will be the main event, targeted at beginners.
-Note that this will be registered as a national ranking Division 4 event, and as such, will enable paddlers to attain ranking status should they achieve a good result.
+Novice - This will be the main race, targeted at beginners.
+Note that this will be registered as a national ranking Division 4 race, and as such, will enable paddlers to attain ranking status should they achieve a good result.

-Open - All ranked paddlers, and experienced adult paddlers not interested in being promoted to the next division should enter the Open event.
+Open - All ranked paddlers, and experienced adult paddlers not interested in being promoted to the next division should enter the Open race.

-Enter one event or the other, but not both!
+Enter one race or the other, but not both!

-Paddlers may enter one or more classes in an event.
+Paddlers may enter one or more classes in a race.
 The classes are:

 Entries will be taken on the day up until 11:00am.